wizlee/BillUsageSystem/readme.md

 ```

 Your function will be given input of a list of outstanding bills, and the outstanding amount to match.
 Fully paid for bills will not be included in `outstandingBills`.
 Your function must return zero, one or multiple customer IDs that may have one or more bills with sum of outstanding amount matching the value specified by `amountToMatch`.

-## Solution
-- All the requirements are unit tested in `BillUsageSystem_test.py`
-- The solution is in `GetPossibleCustomerIdsForOutstandingAmount.py`.
-    - This is to fulfilled the question requirement of creating a function to be used by other team as an API.